 Despite impressive advances in basic research, new cancer therapies and diagnostics available to patients are still desperately needed.
 To accelerate the translation of scientific discoveries into effective and affordable cancer technologies, AFCR is expanding our support beyond basic cancer research, and now we are also offering long-term support, critically needed funding and other assistance for risk-taking, early-stage companies engaged in translational research.

-BRACE Award Venture Competitions consist of half-day to whole-day sets of presentations by early-stage Asian cancer technology companies or teams planning on forming such ventures—represented especially by presidents and CEOs with scientific backgrounds or chief science, medical or technology officers.
-They are coordinated with major universities, cancer centers, hospitals, technology commercialization offices, industry organizations or science parks.
+BRACE Award Venture Competitions consist of half-day to whole-day sets of presentations by start-up companies with promising and innovative oncology technologies for those cancers prevalent in Asian populations, represented especially by presidents and CEOs with scientific backgrounds or chief science, medical or technology officers.

-Each BRACE Award Venture Competition’s finalist that already is or is soon to become structured as or within a business will be further evaluated.
-Subject to due diligence and negotiation, the one deemed to have the strongest potential for return and cancer patient impact will receive up to the equivalent of HK$2,000,000 in investment funding from AFCR, which will also facilitate dialogue between these top start-up companies and other early-stage funding providers.
+Each BRACE Award Venture Competition’s top competitors will be further evaluated.
+Subject to due diligence and negotiation, the one deemed to have the strongest potential for return and cancer patient impact will receive US$300,000 in investment funding from AFCR, which will also facilitate dialogue between these top start-up companies and other early-stage funding providers.

 In the life science ecosystem, most start-ups will fail to advance their technologies to the late clinical stage, and very few profit-seeking investors—including banks, venture capitalists or private equity firms—invest in high-risk-bearing early-stage companies, especially those directly spun-out of cancer research laboratories.
 The Asian Fund for Cancer Research, however, is committed to fund such efforts.